Durenlab/LINGER/docs/PBMC.md

 ```

 ### Calculate TF activity
 The input is gene expression data.
 It could be the scRNA-seq data from the sc multiome data.
 It could be other sc or bulk RNA-seq data matches the GRN.
-The row of gene expresion data is gene, columns is sample and the value is read count (sc) or FPKM/RPKM (bulk).
+The row of gene expresion data is gene, columns is sample and the value is read count (sc) or FPKM/RPKM (bulk)  (Timing: 3min 50.6ss).

 ```python